 I invite you to take your time browsing our website, where you will find answers to many of the most commonly asked questions about all of our programs.
 Feel free to “like” our Facebook page, where we regularly post information about upcoming events, or check us out on instagram.
 And don’t hesitate to get in touch with me or any of my colleagues if you have more specific queries.
 You are always welcome to come visit us personally on the third floor of New Cabell Hall.
 Soyez les bienvenus.
-We’ll be happy to tell you more about our department, about faculty scholarship, about our undergraduate courses, our major and minor, our graduate programs, our various opportunities for internships and study abroad, or about our many wise and worldly students.
+We’ll be happy to tell you more about our department, about our undergraduate courses, our major and minor, our graduate programs, our various opportunities for study abroad, or about our many wise and worldly students.